A step in the right direction? Analyzing the Wess Zumino Dark Radiation solution to the Hubble tension: Introduction

 \section{Introduction}

-The Hubble tension refers to the inconsistency between the locally measured Hubble value and the value as predicted from observations of the Cosmic Microwave Background (CMB).
+The Hubble tension refers to the inconsistency between the locally measured Hubble parameter and its value as predicted from observations of the Cosmic Microwave Background (CMB), assuming $\Lambda$CDM.
 Despite the multitude of local measurements based on different anchors, standard candles, and analysis methodologies \cite{Riess:2021jrx,Brout:2022vxf,Soltis:2020gpl,Anand:2021sum,Philcox:2020vvt}, as well as the multitude of CMB based measurements from Planck \cite{Planck:2018vyg}, ACT \cite{ACT:2020gnv}, and SPT \cite{SPT-3G:2021eoc}, the tension between local and CMB-based inferences of the Hubble parameter remains at a level ranging around 4-$5 \sigma$.
 See also \cite{Schoneberg:2021qvd,DiValentino:2021izs,Verde:2019ivm} for some recent reviews.
+See also \cite{Colgain:2022rxy,Colgain:2022nlb,Romano:2016utn,Dainotti:2021pqg} for a different perspective on the Hubble tension.

 Under the assumption that there are no major systematic errors in the corresponding data sets, it is natural to question the model used to infer the Hubble parameter from the CMB.
-However, the inference of the Hubble parameter turns out to be surprisingly robust to modifications of the underlying cosmological model, and many proposed solutions had to resort to some degree of fine-tuning or introduce a multitude of new ingredients.
+However, the inference of the Hubble parameter turns out to be surprisingly robust to modifications of the underlying cosmological model, and many proposed solutions had to resort to some degree of fine-tuning or introduce a multitude of new ingredients \cite{Schoneberg:2021qvd}.
 As such, finding a simple model that eases the Hubble tension has become one of the most difficult challenges to cosmological model builders.

 Recently, in \cite{Aloni:2021eaq} the authors have demonstrated that a model of Wess-Zumino dark radiation appears to be capable of at least partially resolving the Hubble tension, reducing it to a significance of around $2.7\sigma$ only.
 Built on a relatively straightforward and well-motivated extension of the standard $\Lambda$CDM model, this model appears to surpass many of the challenges that previous models based on dark radiation have faced.